top of page

 Risk: Injury from improper or unsupervised use

-Benefits: Children take develop sense of accomplishment and self-sufficiency as they learn to use various tools (EX. mallet, shovel, screw driver, saw, potato peeler, etc.) Fine motor skills are furthered by careful use of tools.
+Benefits: Children develop sense of accomplishment and self-sufficiency as they learn to use various tools (EX. mallet, shovel, screw driver, saw, potato peeler, etc.) Fine motor skills are furthered by careful use of tools.
 The challenge of using tools is rewarded through sense of pride and confidence.
 Children regulate their emotions and learn to slow down as they follow directions, slow down, and concentrate on proper tool use.
 Group building projects using tools instill collaboration and teamwork.

 IMG_7157.JPG